Common Traits of Bar Passers & Why Mental Fortitude Is Important for Bar Preparation

 If you had to go on 100 dates to find The One, would that make up for the other 99?

 As a kid, you didn’t think your way to your passions.
-You tried different things.
+You played with different things.
 You kept trying and evolving, like some kind of artificial intelligence.

 After 51 failed games, Rovio created the mega-hit game series Angry Birds.